Speaker saga sparks revolution among mainstream Republicans

 They are outraged that Jordan allies who would not support Scalise after he narrowly won such a vote last week are now demanding that they support Jordan.

-“Immediately five people said, ‘We’ll never vote for Steve Scalise, only Jim Jordan.’
-And you’re like, ‘Okay, I guess our vote don’t count,’” said Rep. Don Bacon (R-Neb.).
+“Immediately, five people said, ‘We’ll never vote for Steve Scalise, only Jim Jordan.’
+And you’re like, ‘OK, I guess our vote don’t count,’” Rep. Don Bacon (R-Neb.) said.
 “That was the straw that broke the camel’s back for me.”

 “You can’t be at a game or process where only one side’s playing by the rules,” Bacon said.